aiven/devportal/docs/products/flink/concepts/overview.rst

 ---------------------

 **Flink SQL**
   Apache Flink enables you to develop streaming applications using standard SQL.
-The :doc:`Aiven web console provides an SQL editor <concepts/supported_syntax_sql_editor>` to explore the table schema and create SQL queries to process streaming data.
+The :doc:`Aiven web console provides an SQL editor <supported_syntax_sql_editor>` to explore the table schema and create SQL queries to process streaming data.

 **Built-in data flow integration with Aiven for Apache Kafka** Connect with Aiven for Apache Kafka as a source or sink for your data.

   * Autocompletion for finding existing topics in a connected Kafka service when you create data tables.
   * Choose the table format when reading data from Kafka - JSON, Apache Avro, Confluent Avro, Debezium CDC.
-  * Supports :doc:`upsert Kafka connectors <concepts/kafka_connectors>`, which allow you to produce a changelog stream, where each data record represents an update or delete event.
+  * Supports :doc:`upsert Kafka connectors <kafka_connectors>`, which allow you to produce a changelog stream, where each data record represents an update or delete event.

 **Built-in data flow integration with Aiven for PostgreSQL** Connect with Aiven for PostgreSQL as a source or sink for your data.
 The Aiven web console features autocompletion for finding existing databases in a connected PostgreSQL service when you create data tables.